Newspace Center for Photography in Portland, OR closed this week. For the local photography community, it’s a sudden and disappointing loss.

 Combine this all with less funding and the changing nature of photography markets.
 Now it becomes understandable why it closed, albeit not easier to accept.

-Newspace was an oasis for the dying art of film photography.
+Newspace was an oasis for the old and now niche art of film photography.
 Film still lives on in PDX at Blue Moon Camera & Machine, but no longer will I have access to a darkroom.

-I was never interested in going back to analog full-time – my digital is way ahead of my film.
-But while businesses do close and obsolescence was part of the darkroom, I’m happy to have spent time in it.
+I was never interested in going back to analog full-time – my digital is way ahead of my film, at the moment.
+But while businesses do close and obsolescence came for the darkroom, I’m happy to have spent time in it.
 Too have that experience again, perhaps for the last time, was worth it to me.

 To the Newspace staff and volunteers, thank you.